Honokiol: Pharmacokinetics

 The pharmacokinetics of honokiol have been explored in rats and mice; however, further research must be done in humans.
 Intravenous delivery of 5–10 mg/kg in rodent models has shown a plasma half-life of around 40–60 minutes while intraperitoneal injections of 250 mg/kg had a plasma half-life around 4–6 hours with maximum plasma concentration occurring between 20 and 30 minutes.

 Delivery methods

 Honokiol is most commonly taken orally.
 There are a number of supplements available containing honokiol.
 Magnolia tea made from the bark of the tree is also a common delivery method of honokiol.
-Both Native Americans and Japanese medicine use tea gargles to treat toothaches and sore throats.
+Both Native American and Japanese medicine use tea gargles to treat toothaches and sore throats.
 Because honokiol is highly hydrophobic it must be dissolved in a lipid for many delivery methods.
 In many current animal studies the compound is dissolved in a lipid emollient and delivered through intraperitoneal injection.
 There is ongoing work developing liposomal emulsions for IV delivery.